Marilyn Diptych

-The painting consists of 50 images.
+The print consists of 50 images.
 Each image of the actress is taken from the single publicity photograph from the film Niagara (1953).
 The underlying publicity photograph that Warhol used as a basis for his many paintings and prints of Marilyn, and the Marilyn Diptych, was owned and distributed by her movie studio.
 Marilyn Diptych was completed just weeks after Marilyn Monroe's death in August 1962.

-Silk-screening was the technique used to create this painting.
-The twenty-five images on the left are painted in color, the right side is black and white.
+Silk-screening was the technique used to create this print.
+The twenty-five images on the left are painted in color, the right side is black and white, with color and image becoming increasingly distorted.

 The Marilyn Diptych is in the collection of the Tate.

 Analysis

 It has been suggested that the relation between the left side of the canvas and the right side of the canvas is evocative of the relation between the celebrity's life and death.
 The work has received praise from writers such as American academic and cultural critic Camille Paglia, who wrote in 2012's Glittering Images lauding how it shows the "multiplicity of meanings" in Monroe's life and legacy.

 In a December 2, 2004, article in The Guardian, the painting was named the third most influential piece of modern art in a survey of 500 artists, critics, and others.
 The artwork was also ranked ninth in the past 1,000 years by Kathleen Davenport, Director, Rice University Art Gallery, Houston.